-10 Most Competitive Summer Programs for High School Students
+10 Most Competitive + Prestigious Summer Programs for High School Students in 2024-2025

-How did we choose the 10 most competitive programs?
+How did we choose the 10 most prestigious and competitive summer programs for high school students?

 We define competitive as having a low acceptance rate, assuming that the caliber of the applicants is high.
 This means that getting accepted to the program is a clear signal of your ability as a student.
 Where admission statistics are not publicly available, we have made estimates.